3 Tips to Build a Successful Interior Design Business

 It’s always good to get advice from experts when making decisions about your business.
 Building a business is a challenge and so much can be learned from working with specialists in your field.
-I asked Dionne Sherwood a Chartered Certified Accountant who specialises in helping interior design businesses for her top three tips on how to build a successful interior design business.
+I asked Dionne Sherwood a Chartered Certified Accountant who specializes in helping interior design businesses for her top three tips on how to build a successful interior design business.
 Here’s what she shared with me.

 If you want to build a successful interior design business ask yourself these questions:

 - Why are you in the business of interior design, particular?